hyteoo/Geeetech-i3-A-Pro/README.md

 # Geeetech i3 A Pro
 ## Config files for the Marlin 1.1.5 firmware

-This repo contains the ported settings for the latest Marlin firmware Stock settings + minor tweaks
+This repo contains the ported settings for the latest Marlin firmware.
+Stock settings + minor tweaks.

 I try to keep the config up to date, for earlier versions, check the revision history.

 # Installation, flashing